Qiskit/RFCs/0000-new_pulse_drawer.md

   ...
 ```

-Predefined style sheets are defined by callback function:
+Predefined style sheets are accessible with a function call:

 ```python
 def iqx_debugging(**kwargs):